Cyclone1070/docsreader/src/tailwind/markdown/blog/tailwindcss-v3-1.md

 Use the new `contrast-more` and `contrast-less` variants to modify your design when the user has requested more or less contrast, usually through an operating system accessibility preference like "Increase contrast" on macOS.

 Try emulating \`prefers-contrast: more\` in your developer tools to see the changes

-Social Security Number

-We need this to steal your identity.

 ```
 <form>  <label class="block">    <span class="block text-sm font-medium text-slate-700">Social Security Number</span>    <input      class="border-slate-200 placeholder-slate-400 contrast-more:border-slate-400 contrast-more:placeholder-slate-500"    />    <p class="mt-2 text-sm text-slate-600 opacity-10 contrast-more:opacity-100">We need this to steal your identity.</p>  </label></form>